-&lt;sup>30Locations with more than 50,000 people faced a \$200,000 capital requirement.
+$^{^{31}}$ Locations with more than 50,000 people faced a \$200,000 capital requirement.

-&lt;sup>31Specifically, national banks could not take land as collateral, which was the main asset in the agricultural sector.
+32 Specifically, national banks could not take land as collateral, which was the main asset in the agricultural sector.
 National banks were also part of the postbellum debate on whether to return to a bimetallic standard or to adopt a pure gold standard.
-"Silver" interests, which were primarily rural and agricultural, eventually lost while urban areas and financiers (including national banks) were seen as winners.
+"Silver" interests were primarily rural and agricultural while urban areas and financiers (including national banks) advocated for gold.